platformsh/platformsh-docs/docs/src/configuration/services/redis.md

 See the [Redis documentation](https://redis.io/documentation) for more information.

-Platform.sh supports two different Redis configurations: One persistent (useful for key-value application data) and one ephemeral (in-memory only, useful for application caching).
-Aside from that distinction they are identical.
+Platform.sh supports two different Redis configurations:

+- Persistent: useful for key-value application data
+- Ephemeral: in-memory only, useful for application caching

+Otherwise, they're identical.

 {{% frameworks %}}